 Step 11: Platform-Specific Tips

-Your link in bio strategy should adapt to each platform's audience behavior:
+Your link in bio strategy should adapt to each platform's audience behavior

 Instagram users are visual and tend to browse profiles before clicking.
-Make sure your link in bio page matches your aesthetic — use the same color palette as your feed.
+Make sure your link in bio page matches your aesthetic.
+Use the same color palette as your feed.
 Your first link should align with whatever you're promoting in your most recent post or story.

 TikTok

 TikTok traffic is fast-moving.
 Visitors come from specific videos and often have a precise intent.
-Keep your page tight and action-focused — one clear CTA that matches what they saw in your video.
+Keep your page tight and action-focused.
+One clear CTA that matches what they saw in your video.
 If your video was about a recipe, link 1 should go straight to the full recipe or a related freebie.

 Twitter/X and LinkedIn